 Compassionate use facilitates the provision of unauthorised medcinal products to patients for whom no adequate treatment modalities exist and who cannot be included in clinical trials.
 Scientific data on Safety and Efficacy of the medicinal product have to be provided, and the applicant commits to the submission of a marketing authorization in due course.
 These requirements and the temporary limitation of the compassionate use programm were instated to assure that only promising medicinal products qualify for compassionate use programmes.

-Compassionate use is granted as exceptional and temporary measure for a group of patients, when the medicinal product in question meets the following conditions:
+Compassionate use is granted as a temporary exemption for a group of (unnamed) patients if the medicinal product in question meets the following criteria:

-- the disease can not be treated satisfactorily by an authorised and available medicinal product
+- the disease cannot be treated satisfactorily with approved and available authorised medicinal products,

-- based on the scientific data provided there is a realistic possibility for a therapeutic benefit
+- based on the scientific data provided, there is a realistic probability of therapeutic benefit,

-- the medicinal product is either the subject of an application for a centralised marketing authorisation in accordance with Article 6 of Regulation 726/2004/EC or is undergoing clinical trials in the European Union and/or elsewhere.
+- the medicinal product is either already in a centralised marketing authorisation procedure in accordance with Article 6 of Regulation 726/2004/EC or it is in clinical trials in the European Union or a third country.